History of the Jews in Venezuela: 20th century

+The Ambassador Jose Nucete Sardi in his diplomatic work in Europe during and after World War II he was a defender of the rights of the Jewish people and later in promoting the creation of the State of Israel.
+Nucete Sardi was the first President of the Committee for a Hebrew Palestine in Venezuela, and spearheaded efforts to promote the same across Latin America.
+In 1947, at the United Nations assembly vote to create the State of Israel, Venezuela’s Ambassador Carlos Eduardo Stolk Mendoza, was accompanied by a High Level Delegation which included former founding members of the above mentioned Venezuelan Committee, such as then Venezuela’s Minister of Foreign Affairs Andres Eloy Blanco and Ambassador Nucete Sardi, then posted in Cuba.
+By the time, in spite of immigration restrictions, there were around 6,000 Jewish people in Venezuela.

-In 1939 the steamboats Koenigstein and Caribia left Nazi Germany and docked in Venezuela.
-One Jewish refugee commented in the Venezuelan newspaper, La Esfera, "Imagine our joy at being free and far from a land in which everything threatened us with death.
-It is such a holy occurrence given that we were expelled from Germany and you have embraced us."
-By 1950, in spite of immigration restrictions, there were around 6,000 Jewish people in Venezuela.
-The biggest waves of immigration occurred after World War II and the 1967 Six-Day War, when a large influx of Sephardi Jews from Morocco arrived and settled mostly in the capital of Caracas.
+The biggest waves of immigration occurred after World War II and the 1967 Six-Day War, when a large influx of Sephardi Jews arrived and settled mostly in the capital of Caracas.
 Coinciding with that very influx, in the mid-60’s the first Chabad representative moved to the country, in order to service the many Jews who had made Venezuela their home.
 The Jewish population in Venezuela peaked at 45,000, largely centered in Caracas, but with smaller concentrations in Maracaibo.
 Most of Venezuela's Jews are either first or second generation.

 Venezuela was hospitable to Jewish life, and Jews "developed deep ties to the country and a strong sense of patriotism", acculturating and settling into a "comfortable 'live-and-let-live' rapport with the government".
 According to David Harris, Executive Director of the American Jewish Committee: